thecybermind/writeelf/README.md

 by cybermind - cybermind@gmail.com
 for Windows

+* Note that the code after v1.0 is currently missing. *

-Writes a specified ELF file to an SD card for use with the Twilight Hack ( http://wiibrew.org/index.php?title=Twilight_Hack ).
+Writes a specified ELF file to an SD card for use with the [Twilight Hack](http://wiibrew.org/index.php?title=Twilight_Hack).

     Usage:
     writeelf [-b[=file]] [-f=file] [-h] [-s] [-v] [-V] drive